rajghosh06-dev/oss-website/milestones/README.md

 1. `MilestonesTimeline.jsx` imports data from `milestonesData.json`
 2. Each milestone is rendered as a card with image, title, date, and description
-3. Styling is handled via `MilestonesTimeline.css`
+3. Styling includes vertical timeline indicators and responsive layout
 4. Images are stored in the `assets/` folder and referenced via relative paths
+5. Fallback image is used if any milestone image is missing

 ## How to Add a New Milestone